vibhor1997a/ims-uidai/README.md

 ## Instructions For Running The Decentralized Application

-1.Open the link http://68.183.93.176 or localhost for your local computer 2.For New User Click on SignUp button
+1. Open the link http://68.183.93.176 or localhost for your local computer
+2. For New User Click on SignUp button
-3.Enter Your details here correctly
+3. Enter Your details here correctly
-4.On success your account would be created successfully.
+4. On success your account would be created successfully.
   Note: It is important to remember your unique user id as entered by you.
-5.Go to link http://68.183.93.176/insurance.html or localhost/insurance.html (for local host) for the demo project.
+5. Go to link http://68.183.93.176/insurance.html or localhost/insurance.html (for local host) for the demo project.
-6.Enter your first name, last name and your userId as per your account.
+6. Enter your first name, last name and your userId as per your account.
-7.Complete rest of the form.
+7. Complete rest of the form.
-8.Click the submit button.
+8. Click the submit button.
-9.If the data is validated then your application would be processed.
+9. If the data is validated then your application would be processed.
-10.Else corresponding error would be shown.
+10. Else corresponding error would be shown.

 ### Environment Variables
 - `PORT` - \<Port Here>